-From Spring 2018 we have introduced “Accelerated Reader” into school.
+We use “Accelerated Reader” into school.
 This is a web-based system that enables children to identify books that give them an appropriate level of challenge after they have extended beyond our banded book system (usually as they are entering Key Stage 2).
 Children read at home as normal but on completing each book they complete a short quiz back in school which demonstrates their understanding of the book.
 Every now and again they will take an online comprehension test in school which, added to their ongoing quizzing, can change the level of book they are encouraged to read.

 Grammar and punctuation has become increasingly important to the primary curriculum in recent years and there is no doubt that the knowledge and understanding expected of our children is now far beyond what was expected of their parents when they were at primary school (and indeed at secondary school).

 Keeping up with this can be very tricky.
 If your child is coming home asking for help with modal verbs, relative clauses or where to use an apostrophe for possession, the following documents will hopefully help.

 Grammar Glossary – explaining the meaning behind all of the terminology we use in school:Parental Guide to Grammar